neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 To create a branch:

-1. In the Neon Console, select a project from the project drop-down list at the top of the console.
+1. In the Neon Console, select a project from the drop-down list at the top of the console.
 2. Select the **Branches** tab.
 2. Click **New Branch** to open the branch creation page.
 3. Enter a name for the branch.